 This statement should be a short paragraph or a few bullet points that summarize your most relevant skills, experiences, and achievements related to the job you are applying for.
 It is your elevator pitch, a quick way to communicate right off the top that you are qualified for the job and can bring value to the role and the organization.

 Ideally, this short statement will grab the employer’s attention and make them want to read the rest of your resume for more detail.

 Experienced Sales Manager with ten years of increasingly senior roles leading sales strategies for major brands.
 Demonstrated expertise in the development and implementation of sales plans, improving relationships with customers and in new client acquisition.
 Delivered a 45% YOY increase in sales for 2019.
 Twice awarded top honours as Sales Representative of the Year.

-Then, you can use this opening paragraph to help you focus your writing of the sections of your resume that follow.
+Then, you can use this opening paragraph to help you focus your writing on the sections of your resume that follow.
 Describe your previous work experience and accomplishments in such a way that they back up your elevator pitch.
 How have you used the skills and experience that are most relevant to the job you want in the past to produce successful results and benefit your previous employers?

-Having your application follow this formula, highlighting your most essential credentials, and your related accomplishments, will produce a resume that stands out from the pool of candidates for a job.
+Having your application follow this formula, highlighting your most essential credentials, and your related accomplishments will produce a resume that stands out from the pool of candidates for a job.

-It all begins with your professional summary.
+It all begins with your professional summary statement.
 List the number of years of relevant experience you have for the targeted job.
 Then, choose the three or four most impressive skills or accomplishments you bring to the table and describe them in engaging sentences or bullets.
 Feel free to bold the key points of each bullet.